ashishjayamohan/Tread/README.md

 * vector_functions() - Given an array and a function, will perform function on every element in array
 * cast_all() - Given an array and a type, will cast all values of array into given type

+## Tests
+We make our best effort to add tests to `tests.py` in the `scripts` folder as frequently as possible.
+By running this Python script file, you can run all the tests to check that Tread's source code is working correctly and it is properly configured on your computer.
+If you run in to any problems, please either file an issue on Github, make a Pull Request if you can solve the issue, or [email me](mailto:ashishjayamohan@gmail.com).

 ## Contributions
 Please see `GUIDELINES.md`.

 ## Improvements to Tread
 As with every other project, Tread will continue to evolve over time.
 If you have questions regarding the project or want to add something new, [email me](mailto:ashishjayamohan@gmail.com).
 You can also see what we're working on currently on our [Trello board](https://trello.com/b/0RSsd0EO/tread).
+Thank you for helping make Tread better for everyone!

 ashishjayamohan